 wpbeginner has a great infographic on WordPress.org (self-hosted) vs WordPress.com (free) here.

-4. Make some contacts
+4. Make some contacts on your quest to start a blog

 In the beauty blogging world, your #1 asset is your friends.
 If you really want your blog to take off, don’t focus on making money or hooking up with brands — focus on finding bloggers who you respect and admire, and build actual relationships with them.